60-day money-back on any purchase

 All Posts / Articles / Swing Faults & Troubleshoot /

-Stop Hitting Fat Shots: 7 Proven Tips & Drills for Better Contact
+How to Stop Hitting Fat Golf Shots: 7 Tips & Drills for Solid Contact

 Hitting fat golf shots is frustrating.
-You take a big swing, hoping to make pure contact, and hit your golf ball to the target, only to find the ball ends up just a few yards in front of you.
+You take a big swing, only to find the ball ends up just a few yards in front of you.

 Chances are, if you are hitting fat shots, you are doing it on a fairly consistent basis.